A Cloud Connector allows you to securely connect your clouds on Cloud Sight to your Telstra Next IP® network.

 Please note that Cloud Connector is currently:

-This article provides an overview of a Cloud Connector that's completed all necessary links on Telstra Cloud Sight.
-To complete the links you must:
+This article provides an overview of a Cloud Connector that's already:

 There is also, currently, a temporary embargo on Microsoft Azure connections in Melbourne.
 More details can be found here.